 Speak to your customers’ deepest desires and try to be their best friend, even if it’s way beyond your duties.

-For example at Café Gratitude in San Francisco, the waiter asks guests thought-provoking questions, like “Which important person in your life would you like to acknowledge today?” or “What are you grateful for today?”
+For example at Café Gratitude in San Francisco, the waiter asks guests thought-provoking questions.
+These may include “Which important person in your life would you like to acknowledge today?” or “What are you grateful for today?”

 If you’re willing to go deeper, have more profound conversations and share personal stories instead of just saying “Hi, thank you, goodbye.” you’ll acknowledge that every single customer is a unique human being, with his or her very own wants and needs.